 This should be verbal.
 It should be clear and firm.
 The pupil should be told what it is he/she is doing wrong and told they have a warning.
 For example, 'You were talking when you should have been listening.
 Therefore, you have chosen to break a school rule so you have a warning.
-Next time you choose to break a rule your name will be moved to the cloud.'
+Next time you choose to break a rule your name will be moved to the cloud, or your name will be written on the board.'

-2. Move name to the first sanction (each class will have their own way of displaying this) e.g yellow cloud, rain cloud, lightening.
+2. Move name to the first sanction (each class will have their own way of displaying this).

-'I've already given you a warning this lesson so now place your name on the cloud'.
+'I've already given you a warning this lesson so now I will place your name on the cloud/ or your name will be written on the board'

-If the pupil has then behaved appropriately until the end of the lesson the name should be put back onto the sun, ready for a fresh start the next lesson.
-If the pupil breaks another rule whilst their name is on the white cloud within that lesson, then they move to the second sanction.
+If the pupil has then behaved appropriately until the end of the lesson the name should be taken off ready for a fresh start for the next lesson.

+If the pupil breaks another rule whilst their name is on the white cloud/board within that lesson, then they move to the second sanction.